ES-Nix/get-nix/README.md

 - Make the installer be as POSIX as possible, and instalable in the [toybox](http://landley.net/toybox/about.html) and his talk [Toybox: Writing a New Command Line From Scratch](https://www.youtube.com/watch?v=SGmtP5Lg_t0).
-   Looks like [nix has one static binary now](https://discourse.nixos.org/t/tweag-nix-dev-update-6/11195), how to throw it in a OCI image?
+   Looks like [nix has one static binary now](https://discourse.nixos.org/t/tweag-nix-dev-update-6/11195), how to throw it in an OCI image?